Jeremiah Chapter 10

 “And there is no breath in them”: They are mere stocks and stones, lifeless and inanimate objects.
 They have neither life themselves, nor can they give it to others.

-Man’s knowledge is so small when compared to God’s knowledge.
+Man’s knowledge is limited/ finite when compared to God’s knowledge.
 Man cannot create a living thing.
 God breathes the breath of life into every living thing.
 Anything man makes is an inanimate object.
-Worship of anything or anyone, other than God, is false worship.
+Worship of anything or anyone other than God, is false worship.

 Jeremiah 10:15 “They [are] vanity, [and] the work of errors: in the time of their visitation they shall perish.”

 Better, a work of mockery, i.e., worthy of that and of that only.
-The word being apparently substituted, after Jeremiah’s manner.
-For the technical word, not unlike in sound, which is translated “image work” in (2 Chron.
-3:10).
+The word being apparently substituted, after Jeremiah’s manner; for the technical word, not unlike in sound, is translated “image work” in 2 Chron.
+3:10.

-Only a very foolish vain person would worship an idol.
+Only a very ignorant vain person would worship an idol.
 Anyone who worships anything or anyone, other than God, will perish on judgement day.